XAITK/xaitk-saliency/CONTRIBUTING.md

         $ git add <file1> <file2> ...
         $ git commit

+    * Included in your commits should be an addition to the `docs/release_notes/pending_release.rst` file (or the relevant patch release notes file).
+      This addition should be a short, descriptive summary of the update, feature or fix that was added.
+      This is generally required for merger approval.

 4. Push topic branch with commits to your fork in GitHub:

         $ git push origin HEAD -u